International Union of Railways: Members

 On 12 November 2010, the UIC opened an African regional office in Tunis, Tunisia with the support of SNCFT.

-On 9 March 2022, the UIC suspended all member companies from Russia and Belarus, following 2022 Russian invasion of Ukraine.
+On 9 March 2022, the UIC suspended all member companies from Russia and Belarus, following Russian invasion of Ukraine.

 Standard terminology

 In order to provide a common understanding and reduce potential confusion, the UIC has established standard international railway terminology and a trilingual (English-French-German) thesaurus of terms.
 The thesaurus was the result of cooperation with the European Conference of Ministers of Transport (ECMT/CEMT) and was published in 1995.

 Classification of railway vehicles

 The UIC has established systems for the classification of locomotives and their axle arrangements, coaches and goods wagons.

 Some UIC regulations

-UIC plays an important role in standardization of railway parts, data and terminology.
+UIC plays an important role in standardization of railway parts, data and terminology, though the degree to which its standards have been adopted by its members varies.
 Therefore, UIC codes (also known as UIC leaflet) are developed since the beginning of UIC's work.
 A new term for these UIC leaflets is used by UIC for better understanding: International Railway Solution (IRS).